 When a company adopts Lean manufacturing, the experience of its staff, suppliers, and customers changes completely.
 That is mostly due to Lean companies working in direct opposition to the previously used, more traditional manufacturing principles.

 Traditional manufacturing bases the production of its goods on manual, machine, or a combination of labor.
 While goods are being produced, they are seen as work in progress (WIP) and are typically accounted for on the company’s balance sheet.
 This principle supports mass production - doing a lot of work in bulk, and then trying to forecast sales.
 Now, Lean manufacturing operates on the rule that a company will deliver work only on a customer’s requests (e.g. brand new cars are only produced for the dealer after the customer has placed their order), and therefore WIP isn’t perceived as an asset, but rather as an expense that needs to be limited.
 This, in turn, impacts the Lean company’s accounting, marketing, and sale processes.

-Unlike traditional manufacturing, Lean emphasizes optimizing human potential, rather than focuses on machine implementation and improvement.
+Unlike traditional manufacturing, Lean emphasizes optimizing human potential, rather than focusing on machine implementation and improvement.
 As an example, a Lean manufacturing company will let a machine wait on a human, but never the other way around.
 This comes from principles established by Toyota - a trust that people can improve their efficiency, while machines cannot.

 Lean focuses on a company’s entire value stream and tries to minimize overheads.
 Traditional manufacturing preferred concentrating improvement efforts in specific areas.
 Each division could show their costs and how they have improved in their domain, leading to bonuses in their departments.
 Lean manufacturers understand that working together across the entire stream will ensure the greatest possible increase in production throughput.